wp-plugins/scancircle/readme.txt

 Tags: scancircle, scan button, shortcode
 Requires at least: 2.5
 Tested up to: 3.6.1
-Stable tag: 1.19
+Stable tag: 1.20
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Shortcode for the scan button on ScanCircle partner websites.
-Only for registered ScanCircle partners.

 == Description ==
 Shortcode for the scan button on ScanCircle partner websites.